For as long as man has been around, we’ve been trying to develop newer, better ways to hunt.

 Where are you going to be without your hunting bow?

-You have to make a choice between compound, recurve or crossbow, but whatever you pick, just be sure that it’s gone through a regular maintenance check before you begin hunting.
+You have to make a choice between compound, recurve or crossbow, but whatever you pick, just be sure that it’s gone through a regular maintenance check on all archery gear before you begin hunting.

-Look at limbs for cracks, strings for wear, and ensure all safeties on crossbows are completely locked.
+Look at limbs for cracks, strings for wear, and ensure all safety mechanisms on crossbows are completely locked.

 Bow Sight